Grant Programs Information

-Funded/awarded by Office of State Financial Assistance (OSFA) in Tallahassee to students with one year Florida residency, enrolled in A.A. or A.S. degree programs and with financial need.
+Funded by Office of State Financial Assistance (OSFA) to students with one-year Florida residency, enrolled in A.A. or A.S. degree programs and with financial need.
 Funding is limited so apply for aid as soon as possible.

 Florida Public Post-secondary Career Education Student Assistance Grant Program (FSAGCE)

-Funded/awarded by the Office of State Financial Assistance (OSFA) in Tallahassee to students with one year Florida residency, enrolled in certificate programs.
+Funded/awarded by the Office of State Financial Assistance (OSFA) to students with one-year Florida residency, enrolled in certificate programs.
 Funding is limited so apply for aid as soon as possible.

 Aid and Scholarship Contacts

 View details on contacting us by phone or email, plus walk-in locations to talk with an aid specialist or drop